 July 5, 1969: The new book “Judy: The Films and Career of Judy Garland” hit books stores.
 As noted, it was published right before her death and original copies mentioned that Judy would “come back.”
 An update was added later.
 This was the first book about Judy to be published that focused on her career.
 In a short time, the “flurry of ‘biographies'” predicted by the author would soon appear.
 Later biographies and career overviews provided more details and corrections, but this book holds a special place in the hearts of the Garland fans of the day.

 July 5, 1989: The summer of 1989 brought us the very first “special edition” of The Wizard of Oz in the home media format (released in August).
-Well, the first marketed to the general public that is.
-The Criterion Collection had previously released a special collector’s edition laserdisc of the film at a high cost of $100 marketed for collectors and not in the standard, popular VHS format.
+The first that was marketed to the general public that is.
+The Criterion Collection had previously released a special collector’s edition laser disc of the film at a high cost of $100 marketed for collectors and not in the then-standard, popular VHS format.

 This MGM/UA release was a milestone at the time, being the first time a film was presented on home media in a new remastered format with extras.
 It was released on both VHS and laserdisc, part of the big home media celebration of the 50th anniversary of Hollywood’s greatest year, 1939.
 Naturally, Oz was one of the most celebrated.